 To help improve efficiencies and increase our human capacity, intelligent devices influence every aspect of our society.
 With all that we do, Artificial Intelligence (AI) is so entangled; it’s hard to imagine life without it.

 AI has come a long way from estimating house prices to recognizing digits.
 Google has been using AI to perform several tasks, from delivering tailored search engine recommendations to answering our day-to-day questions.

 As a growing number of algorithms and models emerge, developers at Google and beyond have found multiple innovative and engaging uses for them.
 Google has many AI experiments and you can discover some of them next.

-What is Google AI Experiments?
+What are Google AI Experiments?

 Google does not fall behind wherever the sharp edge of technology is.
 Conversely, they’ve extracted the massive Google wallet from Google’s unthinkably deep pockets and cut a check to keep ahead of their rivals.

 It’s no different from artificial intelligence.
 Google has a lot of AI experiments you can try, and since most of these experiments rely on machine learning, your direct interaction can aid development.